vmstr99/MLDL_Project-FL-SS/README.md

 tralized baseline done with the IDDA Dataset.
-Moreover, we explore the application of a novel approach, Federated source-Free Domain Adaptation (FFreeDA), testing it with different parameters to gain deeper insights
+Moreover, we explore the application of a novel approach, Federated source-Free Domain Adaptation (FFreeDA), testing it with different parameters to gain deeper insights.

+An in depth report is available at report.pdf

 ## Setup
 #### Environment